verrazzano/docs/content/en/docs/applications/_index.md

 ```
 See the [API documentation](https://verrazzano.io/docs/reference/api/oam/ingresstrait/) for details.

-### MetricsTrait
+### `MetricsTrait`
 The `MetricsTrait` provides a simplified integration with the Prometheus service included in the Verrazzano platform.
-The `verrazzano-application-operator` processes each `MetricsTrait` and does two things.
+The `verrazzano-application-operator` processes each `MetricsTrait` and does two things:
-1. Updates the workload's annotations to provide metrics source information.
+- Updates the workload's annotations to provide metrics source information.
-2. Updates the Prometheus' metrics scrape configuration with metrics scrape targets.
+- Updates the Prometheus' metrics scrape configuration with metrics scrape targets.
 The Verrazzano platform will automatically apply a `MetricsTrait` to every component with a supported workload.

 The following sample shows the a `MetricsTrait` that was automatically applied.